bckrlab/cytodatagen/README.md

 > Generate synthetic cytometry data for classification tasks

-This package provides modular and highly configurable tools to generate synthetic flow cytometry/CyTOF data for classification tasks.
+This package provides tools to generate synthetic flow cytometry/CyTOF data for classification tasks.
 Supported formats are `fcs` and `h5ad`.

 The synthetic data generated with `cytodatagen` assumes that subjects differ either in: